Get a Medicare Supplement

 Why Should I Get a Medicare Supplement?

 Medicare Supplement plans offer the most freedom, medically speaking.
-You can go to any physician or medical facility that accepts Medicare in the U.S. This allows you to hop into your RV and hit the road!
+You can go to any physician or medical facility that accepts Medicare in the U.S. This allows you to hit the road!
 Or jet off to another state to visit the grandkids and not have to worry about being in a network.
 It allows you to see various providers in any random set of networks without worrying about referrals – doctors just love Medicare Supplements!
 Most important, if you have a serious medical condition, you can go for treatment to Cedars-Sinai in California or MD Anderson in Texas and be accepted.

 How A Medigap Plan Works